oggewallgren/MATMOD-Modules/Problem Modules/module2/Module2.md

 The connection CD is not required to reach a capacity of 35Mbit/s.
 Next we modeled it trying to find the minimum connections needed to get *at least* 35Mbit/s.
 With new variables:
 $x_1, x_2, x_3, x_4, x_5, x_6, x_7, x_8$ representing each connection as binary variables 0 or 1.
 To get the capacity we added variables $c_1,c_2...c_8$ representing each connections capacity.
-With these we want to minimize with the objective funtion $\sum^8_{i=1}x_i$.
+With these we want to minimize with the objective function $\sum^8_{i=1}x_i$.
 Then we used the constraints to make $x_{1-8}$ binary, $c_{1-8}$ representing capacity and $c_7x_7+c_8x_8\ge35$.
 This gave us the result:
 $$
 T=7.,x1->1.,x2->0,x3->1.,x4->1.,x5->1.,x6->1.,x7->1.,x8->1.,c1->3.,c2->-48.,c3->11.,c4->-8.,c5->-8.,c6->8.,c7->19.,c8->16.
 $$
 Meaning that we don't need connection $x_2$ ($AC$) to get at least 35Mbit/s.

 These two answers tells us that it is possible to remove one node entirely.
 The first model told us that we did not need CD.
-And our attempt to optimize minimum nodes used with the second model told us that we dont need to use AC.
+And our attempt to optimize minimum nodes used with the second model told us that we don't need to use AC.
 If our models are correct it also tells us that it's only possible to remove one node and still be able to get a capacity of 35Mbit/s.

 ## 4. Shortest Path as LP Problem
 The shortest path can be said to be linear because it can follow the typical expression of a linear programing optimization.
 We can:
 - minimize an objective function.
-- subject to some constrataints
+- subject it to some constraints
-- with the variables to be determined larger $>= 0$
+- with the variables to be determined $\ge 0$

-If we have a graph with $n$ nodes.
+If we have a directed graph with $n$ nodes.
 The shortest path will be the minimum "length/weight" of the edges/arcs needed to get from the Start node to the end node.
 Assuming one unit of flow enters at start end leaves at the end node.
+If the graph is unweighted we cannot model it as a linear programming problem.

-We can formulate the problem with a linear programing model.
-We start by defining the variables.
+If were interested in finding the shortest path from one node to all other nodes, we could minimize the same objective function but subject it to a constraint that for a edge to be added to the path it cant be in a cycle.
+Meaning that the edge added cannot be added if by adding it we create a path to a node already visited.
+By this we will get all the minimum weight of all the edges needed to visit all the nodes except the edges that would result in visiting a node twice.
+Which would be the shortest path from a node to all other nodes.

 #### Variables
 $
 {X{({}_{from},_{to}})}
 $

 This variable describes an edge with start in the node *from* and end in the node *to* as a binary value of being either $0$ or $1$.
-The $0$ meaning that we do not need it in our shortests path and the $1$ that we need the edge in the shortest path.
+The $0$ meaning that we do not need it in our shortest path and the $1$ that we need the edge in the shortest path.

 $
 {E{({}_{from},_{to}})}